zamula-soft/2022-Tel-Ran_Java-Pro/README.md

 Lesson 22.
 Introduction to Input and Output in Java.

-Lesson 23.
+23. Lesson 23.
 Reading/Writing streams of bytes.
+API exchange currency (Rate.java)

 Lesson 24.
 Reading/Writing streams of strings.